 - What transaction fee will I pay on the credit card balance transfer?

-- How much lower is the interest on repayments compared to my current credit card?
+- How much lower is the repayment interest compared to my current credit card?

 - What is the minimum monthly repayment?